tiarno/cackalacky2025/README.md

 ## ``pdf_to_rag.py``
 This file does just what it says: you create a directory ``pdfs`` in which you place one or more pdf documents.
-Also create a subdirectory to hold the database that will result.
+Also create a subdirectory  `embeddings`` to hold the database that will result.
 Execute this program and your pdfs are parsed, chunked, and vectorized.
 Then that info is saved into Chroma vector database.
 You can use that database in later queries to get targeted answers from your model, whether runing locally (with ollama, say) or remotely (runpod).